 Core unit for police studies major in BSocSci (Police Studies), conventional pathway.
 Police members please refer to HSP316.

-Examines the roles and functions that the police play as a major agency of governance in society.
-The structures and strategies of policing are analysed and the relationships between the police, other governmental institutions and the general public are discussed.
-Contemporary issues concerning police accountability, police culture, police deviance, oversight authorities, the managerial approach to policing, the marketisation of policing, community policing and transnational crime are examined.
-Case material from Australia, Britain, the United States and other largely western countries is drawn on to illustrate policy issues.
+This unit examines the roles and functions that the police play as a major agency of governance in society.
+The structures and strategies of policing are analysed and the relationships between government, the police, other governmental institutions and the public are discussed.
+Issues concerning such matters as police accountability, police culture and police deviance, oversight authorities, the managerial approach to policing, community policing and transnational policing are examined.
+Case material from Australia and international jurisdictions to illustrate policy issues and contemporary practices.

 |Unit name||Policing and Governance|